pushpinder107/scrabble/README.md

 # scrabble

-We have three classes -  Tile, Rack and MainClass.
+We have three classes -  Tile, Rack and Driver.

 The letter combination in the rack is converted to a count-Array. (i.e) ABCDAAA -> 411100000000000000000000000000